Lokesh-0110/helloworld/README.md

 # HelloWorld
-This is a basic demonstration of displaying hello world using Django and python
+This is a basic demonstration of displaying "Hello World" using Django and python.

 ---

-### Python installation
+## Python Installation
-Ensure the latest version of python is installed
+Ensure the latest version of python is installed.
-#If not installed download from (https://www.python.org/downloads/)
+If not, download it from (https://www.python.org/downloads/)
-#### Check version
+### Check version
 python --verison

 ---